COVID-19 Advisory & Updates

 TES’ priority is our students’ well-being and safety and our aim is to mitigate all potential risk of COVID-19 entering our campus.
 The Board of Directors and the school’s leadership team are committed to aligning with the government authorities’ directive as much as possible, without affecting our students’ learning, to ensure we minimize the potential risks exposed to our school community.

 Since the government’s first announcement on 31st of January 2020, TES has formed an epidemic prevention committee and has implemented a series of measures.
 All decisions are made after considerable discussion among members of the epidemic prevention committee and the leadership team.
 Notifications of COVID-19 related provisions are communicated through the CEO Weekly Newsletters.
 Click on the dates to view the announcement content during 2021-22 academic year.

-The below is a summary outline of the MOE announced basic guidelines for school opening:
+The below is a summary outline of the Taipei City Government Department of Education (DoE) announced basic guidelines for school opening:

 1. Prepare enough necessary items for good hygiene, disinfection and preventative practice.

 4. Unvaccinated staff must be screen weekly.